redis/redis-doc/commands/acl-genpass.md

 @return

 @bulk-string-reply: by default 64 bytes string representing 256 bits of pseudorandom data.
-Otherwise if an argument if needed, the output string length is the number of specified bits (rounded to the next multiple of 4) divided by 4.
+Otherwise if an argument is provided, the output string length is the number of specified bits (rounded to the next multiple of 4) divided by 4.

 @examples